Carlos Arroyo: Career, Net Worth & More

 European Career

-Along with some international teams, he also played for the European teams.
-On December 22, 2011, he signed with the club Besiktas Mailangaz.
+Along with some international teams, he also played for European teams.
+On December 22, 2011, he signed with the team Besiktas Mailangaz.

 He scored nine points, three assists, and five rebounds in his first game for the European team against Anadolu Efes S.K.

-With the season resumed, he led this team to win the title of Turkish Basketball Cup and Turkish Super League in 2012.
+With the season resumed, he led this team to win the Turkish Basketball Cup and Turkish Super League title in 2012.
 He was also named the Turkish Super League Finals MVP.

 Moreover, in January 2013, he signed with Galatasaray Medical Park of the Turkish Basketball Super League after playing with Besiktas Marilangaz.